0:00 / 21:54

 A Rhapsody for Voice and Orchestra

-I adapted the text for The Love Song of J. Alfred Prufrock from the famous poem by T.S.
-Eliot and composed it especially for the voice of soprano Danielle Talamantes.
-The work embodies a modern musical language that makes use of eclecticism while also suggesting the familiar symphonic American vernacular.
+Composed for the beautiful lyric voice of soprano Danielle Talamantes, Prufrock embodies a modern musical language that makes use of eclecticism while also suggesting the familiar symphonic American vernacular of 20th century composers like Howard Hanson, Samuel Barber, and Leonard Bernstein.

 The text, first published in 1915, was an entirely new kind of poetry that thrust Eliot onto the modernist stage.
 I think author Karen Swallow Prior hit the nail on the head in her essay, "When T. S. Eliot Invented the Hipster" (The Atlantic, January 4, 2015):